Top PayPal Alternatives for the Home or Small Business [October 2019]

 PayPal is the largest online payment service around thanks to being owned by eBay.
-It is good at what it does but is a perfect example of a service built around the needs of the company instead of the needs of its users.
-Customer service is woeful, charges are quite high, especially for currency conversion and the arbitrary banning of accounts is no good for small businesses.
+It is good at what it does, but is a perfect example of a service built around the needs of the company instead of the needs of its users.
+Customer service is woeful, charges are quite high, especially for currency conversion, and the arbitrary banning of accounts is no good for small businesses.

-1. Google Wallet
+1. Google Pay